 Jerry has also played an active role in pro bono and public interest matters, representing individuals and organizations in trials, appeals, and administrative proceedings regarding voting rights, public safety, civil rights, due process, inmate rights, immigration, fair housing, and education law issues.
 For example, Jerry and his partners represented civic groups and individuals in the groundbreaking constitutional challenge to Florida’s improperly-drawn congressional and state legislative districts, which resulted in the court-ordered creation of new, legal maps under Florida’s Fair Districts Amendments.
 In addition, Jerry represented various children’s health and physicians’ organizations as amici curiae in a federal First Amendment challenge to a Florida law prohibiting doctors from inquiring about the presence of firearms in their patients’ homes, as well as the successful appellate representation of an individual challenging his deportation to Nigeria based on the fear that he would be tortured due to his sexual orientation.

-Aside from the practice of law, Jerry serves as a Vice President on the Executive Council and Board of Directors of Big Brothers Big Sisters of Greater Miami and has been a Big Brother for over a decade.
-Along with his wife, Jerry runs the Thanksgiving Baskets Fund, which collects donations and prepares holiday meals for hundreds of South Florida families every year.
-He also serves on the Board of the Trustees for the Southern Florida Chapter of the Leukemia & Lymphoma Society and is the League Chair for its Team in Training program, running multiple marathons to raise funds for blood cancer research and patient support.
+Aside from the practice of law, Jerry serves on the Board of Directors of Big Brothers Big Sisters of Greater Miami and has been a Big Brother for over a decade.
+Along with his wife, Jerry operates the Thanksgiving Baskets Fund, which collects donations and prepares holiday meals for hundreds of South Florida families every year.
+He also serves on the Board of the Trustees for the Southern Florida Chapter of the Leukemia & Lymphoma Society and has been an active leader in its Team in Training program, running multiple marathons to raise funds for blood cancer research and patient support.
 In addition, Jerry is on the Advisory Board of the Education Fund and has previously been on the Board of Directors of Bet Shira Congregation.
-In the past, Jerry has taught as an adjunct professor at the Florida International University School of Law and served as Vice-Chairman of a Florida Bar Grievance Committee.
+In the past, he has taught as an adjunct professor at the Florida International University School of Law and served as Vice-Chairman of a Florida Bar Grievance Committee.

-A native Miamian, Jerry lives with his wife and three children in Palmetto Bay.
+A native Miamian, Jerry lives with his wife and three children in Pinecrest.